emipa606/Suppression/README.md

 - Removed legacy HugsLib requirement
 - Added option to only apply suppression to pawns using a ranged weapon
 - Added option for mood to affect the chance of getting suppressed, higher mood equals lower chance of getting suppressed.
+- 1.5 update done by the awesome Taranchuk

 ![Image](https://i.imgur.com/pufA0kM.png)